Tim-Kerr/ReservationScheduler/README.md

 The search interval produces 2 one day gaps in the schedule given the search interval.
 This is not allowed.

-The interval tree can be used to detect these 1 day gaps by artificically extending the search interval on both sides by 1 day.
+The interval tree can be used to detect these 1 day gaps by artificially extending the search interval on both sides by 1 day.

 After extending the search interval by 1 day on each side the diagram becomes:
  <pre>